 Navaid: A shortened term for “navigational aid,” referring to any device or tool that helps the pilot navigate.

-Oil Pressure Gauge: An instrument indicate the pressure of the engine’s lubricating oil.
+Oil Pressure Gauge: An instrument that indicates the pressure of the engine’s lubricating oil.

 Operating Limitations: An aircraft’s maximum speed, pressure, weight, and capacity for holding passengers and crew members.